cyclawps52/BloodGoblin/README.md

 ## Hidden Modules

 * persistence.rb (a simple linux persistence script with several various tactics)
+* footholdLinux.rc (automated recon and initial exploitation vector for Linux)
-* foothold.rc (automated recon and initial exploitation vector)
+* footholdWindows.rc (automated recon and initial exploitation vector for Windows)
+* footholdMaster.rc (combines both of the previous footholds together, nothing additional added to it)

 Again, please feel free to contact me if you want further information about these modules.

+**IF YOU ARE A DSU RED TEAMER AND WISH TO USE THE ACTUAL VERSION OF THIS, PLEASE MESSAGE ME ON SLACK!**

 ## How to use multiPost.rc: